 - Learn about issues that affect the community.

 Volunteer centres help match you with organizations that need volunteers.
 View a list of Ontario Volunteer Centres.

 Another way to gain Canadian experience is to do a job placement.
 Find more information in How can group programs with placement help me?

 Many community agencies can help you with your job search or volunteer search.
 To find help in your area, go to Services Near Me.

 It is important to note that although many people volunteer in order to gain Canadian experience, in most situations employers cannot discriminate against you if you do not have Canadian experience.

 For More Information

 - Volunteering For New Canadians - This fact sheet encourages new Canadians to embrace the many volunteer opportunities available to them in their communities.
-You can get it in many languages.
+From Volunteer Canada.

 - Ontario Volunteer Centres - A list of volunteers centres across Ontario.
 These volunteer centres can help you find a volunteer position.